Advocacy For Lawyers

 As an attack on the legal profession and the practice of law in a manner that would chill legal representation and that would all but eliminate clients’ trust in privileged nature of their communications with an attorney that represented cannabis clients, the Cannabis Bar Association had no choice but to step in on behalf of the legal profession.

-At the request of NCBA, The Law Office of Omar Figueroa drafted an amicus brief on behalf of NCBA that details the dangers of such a broad search, and the chilling effect that the search will have on attorney client relations.
+At the request of INCBA, The Law Office of Omar Figueroa drafted an amicus brief on behalf of INCBA that details the dangers of such a broad search, and the chilling effect that the search will have on attorney client relations.
 This brief was joined by Reason Foundation, Law Enforcement Action Partnership, Henry Wykowski, Esq., and the Association of Cannabis Professionals.

 Regardless of the reason for Jessica’s charges, the effects of this attack on the attorney-client privilege range far beyond the cannabis industry and could signal the beginning of the erosion of the attorney client privilege itself.

-A copy of the brief filed on behalf of NCBA is available here.
+A copy of the brief filed on behalf of INCBA is available here.

 An Overview of the Impact of this Case on the Attorney Client Privilege